Nebukam/PCGExtendedToolkit/node-library/misc/bounds-axis-to-points.md

 ---
-description: PCGEx | Bounds Axis To Points
+description: 'In editor → PCGEx | Bounds Axis To Points'
 icon: circle
 ---